 He cites 3 cases in which the high court unanimously rejected government's claims this year:

 Later in March, the administration claimed in the ObamaCare case that the government could require people to buy something as a means of regulating a broader national market.
 And a month later in Arizona v.
-United States, the government said that a federal policy decision regarding immigration enforcement priorities could by itself trump state law—a position that seemed to trouble even Justice Sonia Sotomayor, one of the president's own nominees.
+United States, the government said that a federal policy decision regarding immigration enforcement priorities could by itself trump state law—a position that seemed to trouble even Justice Sonia Sotomayor, one of the president's own nominees."If the government loses in the health-care or immigration cases," concludes Shapiro, "it won't be because its lawyers had a bad day in court or because the justices ruled based on their political preferences.
+It will be because the Obama administration continues to make legal arguments that don't pass the smell test."

 More recently, the Justice Department has been suing states over voter-ID laws.
 Attorney General Eric Holder makes speeches claiming these laws herald the return of Jim Crow.
 Never mind that the Supreme Court has found them to satisfy the Voting Rights Act and the Constitution, most recently by 6-3 in Crawford v.
 Marion County Election Board (2008), where plaintiffs claimed that needing a photo-ID placed an undue burden on their right to vote.